 3. You begin to look outwardly

 Jesus told us to “love one another as I have loved you”.
 (John 13:34) Spending time in Adoration connects us to the whole world – after all, we’re spending time with the Creator of all things!
-More time praising and adoring God means you can look beyond your own concerns and see the needs of others in your life and in the world that we live in.
+More time praising and adoring God means you can look beyond your own concerns and see the needs of others in your life and world that we live in.

 4. You get bored sometimes